~ Nitric oxide is produced in the cells surrounding blood vessels to relax the blood vessels and lower blood pressure.

 When NOS joins together (with BH4 to help), it is called ‘coupled’.
 When not joined together, it is called uncoupled eNOS.

 Excess oxidative stress is a driver of cardiovascular disease.
 One problem with oxidative stress is that it diminishes the levels of BH4.
 Without BH4 coupling the NOS3 molecules together, the reaction to form nitric oxide from l-arginine cannot happen.
 Instead, this results in the production of superoxide, a source of oxidative stress in the cell.
 Thus, excess oxidative stress decreases NOS3, driving the production of more oxidative stress.[ref]

 What causes nitric oxide to be released?

 The endothelium controls nitric oxide formation in multiple ways.

 - The blood flowing through your veins causes a shear force on the endothelium, and this mechanical force acts to regulate NO release.
 It goes on all day long, every day.
 Plus, this blood flow regulation keeps platelets from activating and sticking together.[ref]

-- You can have a decrease in eNOS due to a lack of oxygen (hypoxia) or due to not enough BH4.
+- You can have a decrease in eNOS due to a lack of oxygen (hypoxia) or due to insufficient BH4.
 A lack of eNOS causes blood pressure to rise.
 Alternatively, too much eNOS is also detrimental, so balance is needed.[ref]

 - Hyperglycemia, or high blood sugar, can also inhibit eNOS.
 It may play a significant role in cardiovascular problems in people with diabetes.[ref]

 Nitric oxide, endothelial function, and aging: